Bank On Yourself versus Real Estate and Other Investments

 Bank On Yourself

 Many people were counting on their equity in their home to help fund their retirement.
 What they weren’t aware of is the fact that the long-term average increase in home values has been less than 1% a year, adjusted for inflation, even after taking several periods of rapid appreciation into account.
-(This has been well documented by Robert Shiller, the co-creator of the Case-Shiller Index for measuring home prices, and author of the must-read book, Irrational Exuberance, published in 2005.)
+(This has been well documented by Robert Shiller, the co-creator of the Case-Shiller Index for measuring home prices, and author of the must-read book, Irrational Exuberance, revised in 2015.)

 There’s no way to predict real estate values, whether residential or commercial.
 There’s also no way to predict how much you’ll be able to charge to rent or lease your real estate, or how long it will take to find a tenant.